2.2 Chemistry, Terminology, and Acronyms

 2.2.4 Polyfluoroalkyl Substances

-Figure 2-10 provides examples of degradation pathways for environmentally relevant polyfluoroalkyl precursors derived from two PFAS production methods, fluorotelomerization and ECF, respectively (Buck et al. 2011; Liu and Mejia-Avendaño 2013; Butt, Muir, and Mabury 2014; Martin et al. 2006).
+Figure 2-11 provides examples of transformation pathways for environmentally relevant polyfluoroalkyl precursors derived from two PFAS production methods, fluorotelomerization and ECF, respectively (Buck et al. 2011; Liu and Mejia-Avendaño 2013; Butt, Muir, and Mabury 2014; Martin et al. 2006).
 Note that these figures include some PFAS not discussed in this guidance document, but described in Buck et al. (2011).
-Refer to Section 5.4 for further information on transformation processes, noting that not all degradation products will be formed through every environmental transformation process.
+Refer to Section 5.4 for further information on transformation processes, noting that not all transformation products will be formed through every environmental transformation process.

-(Note that degradation of POSF-based products is for the terrestrial environment, but transformation into lower homologues of PFCAs and PFSAs in the atmosphere is also possible, see references in the paragraph above.)
+(Note that transformation of POSF-based products is for the terrestrial environment, but transformation into lower homologues of PFCAs and PFSAs in the atmosphere is also possible, see references in the paragraph above.)

 2.2.4.1 Fluorotelomer Substances

 Fluorotelomer substances are polyfluoroalkyl substances produced by the fluorotelomerization process.
-As shown in Figure 2-10, the degradation of fluorotelomer-based substances is a potential source of PFCAs in the environment, but not PFSAs (Buck et al. 2011).
+As shown in Figure 2-11, the transformation of fluorotelomer-based substances is a potential source of PFCAs in the environment, but not PFSAs (Buck et al. 2011).

 Some of the fluorotelomer substances most commonly detected in the environment to date are as follows (Section 6):